juliazschwartz/ranking-api/README.md

 <br>
 <span>Now you are ready to make the CRUD operations in API.
 I recommend using <strong>Postman</strong> for it.
 <br>
-For that, type "http://localhost/api/" in the URL field ("localhost" can be replaced by your local IP ), followed by the URL parameters for your request.
-It will look like this:
+For that, type "http://localhost/api/" in the URL field ("localhost" can be replaced by your local IP ), followed by the URL parameters for your request.<br> It will look like this:
 <br>
 <br>
 <img src= "https://github.com/juliazschwartz/ranking-api/blob/main/images_read_me/postman-example.png" width="700"></img>